-- The Group's annual turnover stood at € 52.380 k versus € 51,522 k in 2015 recording an increase of 1.67%.
-Respectively, in the Parent Company (Hotel "Grande Bretagne" and King George) it stood at € 42,072 k versus € 41,443 k in 20156, that is, an increase of 1.52% mainly coming from the Rooms' Revenues (occupancy and average price), a consequence of political stabilization and recovery of the incoming tourism.
-The participation of King George stood at € 8.5 m versus € 8.5 m in 2015. - The consolidated gross profits stood at € 19.244 k from € 19,055 k in 2015, recording an increase in scale of 1%, while the gross profit's markup decreased from 36.98% in 2015 to 36.74% in 2016.
-The Parent Company's gross profits stood at € 16,530 versus € 16,448 k in 2014, recording an increase of 0.50%.
-The Company gross profit markup stood at 39.29% in 2016 versus 39.69% in 2015.
-This increase is mainly due to the big increase of annual turnover and therefore to the improvement of the profit margin due to compared rigidity of wages and salary expenses, main component of the cost of sales. - The Group's operational profits (EBITDA) stood at the amount of € 13,023 k versus € 11,745 k in 2015, recording an increase at the percentage of 10.88%.
-The significant increase in EBIDTA reflects the impact of the significant increase of the annual turnover and also the χρηστή management, which resulted in very satisfying flow through between revenues and EBITDA.
-In the Parent Company, it stood at € 9,773 k versus € 8,562 k in 2015 recording an increase of 14.14 % which is due to the increase of annual turnover.
-It is to be noted the hotels operating in Serbia also present positive EBITDA. - The Group and the Company's Financial cost recorded decreased by €196 k and € 200 k respectively, which is due to the decrease of loan liabilities of the Parent Company by an amount of € 4,882 k (from € 35,049 k to € 30,166 k.). - The Group's other financial results were burdened with exchange rate differences which mainly derived from the loan valuation in US Dollars of the Company and from the reclassification of the "Reserve of the Exchange Rate Differences" of the amount of € 502 k. due to voluntary liquidation of the subsidiary Company North Heaven Ltd. Besides the exchange rate differences, the Company's results include the revenues from dividends as at € 650 k versus € 1,535 k in the previous year. - Earnings (losses) from property, plant and equipment impairment is due to impairment of the Company's subsidiary Excelsior Belgrade και Beogradsko Mesovito Preduzece buildings in Serbia by € 3,479 k in 2016 versus € 2,035 k (which, however, pertained only to the Company BEOGRADSKO MESOVITO PREDUZECE in Serbia).
+- The Group's annual turnover stood at € 62.731 k versus € 52.380 k in 2016 recording an increase of 19,76%.
+Respectively, in the Parent Company (Hotel "Grande Bretagne" and King George) it stood at € 50.506 k versus € 42.072 k in 2016, that is, recording an increase of 20,05% mainly coming from the Rooms' Revenues (occupancy and average price), a consequence of political stabilization and recovery of the incoming tourism.
+The participation of King George stood at € 10,1 m versus € 8.5 m in 2016. - The consolidated gross profits stood at € 25.602 k from € 19.244 k in 2016, recording an increase in scale of 33,04%, while the gross profit's markup increased from 36,74% in 2016 to 40,81% in 2017.
+The Parent Company's gross profits stood at € 21.682 versus € 16.530 k in 2016, recording an increase of 31,17%.
+The Company gross profit markup stood at 42,93% in 2017 versus 39,29% in 2016.
+This increase is mainly due to the big increase of annual turnover and therefore to the improvement of the profit margin due to compared rigidity of wages and salary expenses, main component of the cost of sales. - The Group's operational profits (EBITDA) stood at the amount of € 17.551 k versus € 13.023 k in 2016, recording an increase at the percentage of 34,77%.
+The significant increase in EBIDTA reflects the impact of the significant increase of the turnover.
+In the Parent Company, it stood at € 13.991 k versus € 9.773 k in 2016 recording an increase of 43,16 % which is due to the increase of annual turnover.
+It is to be noted the hotels operating in Serbia also present positive EBITDA. - The Group's other financial results were burdened with exchange rate differences which mainly derived from the loan valuation in US Dollars of the Company.
+Besides the exchange rate differences, the Company's results include the revenues from dividends as at € 300 k versus € 650 k in the previous year. - Earnings (losses) from property, plant and equipment impairment in the previous year were due to impairment of the Company's subsidiary Excelsior Belgrade και Beogradsko Mesovito Preduzece buildings in Serbia by € 3,479 k.
 The Group's management believes that these impairments do not reflect the market value of real estate estate and arise from temporarily adjustments imposed by the IFRS.
 The lack of comparables in Serbia did not allow to form commercial values, while opening of new international hotel units in Belgrade reflects growth expectations that are not consistent with these impairments The Management estimates that identifying of such comparables in view of Serbia's joining the European Union will allow to reverse the performed impairments.
+No evidence of further impairment were effective within the current vear.

-- The Group's results before taxes recorded profit of € 3,112 k versus losses of € 1,548 k 2 in 2015.
-Profit before taxes of the Company stood at € 5,751 k versus € 5,212 k in 2015. - Net earnings (after tax and before non-controlling interest royalties) of the Group recorded profit of € 2,288 k versus profit of € 1,303 k recorded in 2015, as a result of the above and as a result of the tax recording expenses of € 1,194 k versus € 294 k in 2015. - During the current year for the Group and the Company, net investments in tangible and intangible assets stood at the amount of € 4,968 k and € 4,158 k 2015: € 2,774 k and € 2,464 k respectively).
+- The Group's results before taxes recorded profit of € 12.128k versus € 3.112 in 2016.
+Profit before taxes of the Company stood at € 10.843 k versus € 5.751 k in 2016. - Net earnings (after tax and before non-controlling interest royalties) of the Group recorded profit of € 8.664 k versus profit of € 2.288 k recorded in 2016, as a result of the above and as a result of the tax recording expenses of € 3.359 k versus € 1.194 k in 2016.